-This is a guest post by Paul Williams from Provident Planning on how to become a Certified Financial Planner.
+Learn how to become a Certified Financial Planner thanks to Paul Williams from Provident Planning.
 He’s a fee-only financial planner in Lancaster County, PA, and regularly writes about personal finance from a Christian perspective.
 If you want to become a CFP®, he’d be happy to talk with you.

 I was excited when Sam invited me to write a guest post for Financial Samurai on how to become a CERTIFIED FINANCIAL PLANNERTM (CFP®).
 I’ll finally finish the requirements in Novemeber 2010 and be eligible to call myself a CFP® after I fill out the last bit of paperwork.